zackmdavis/Category_War/extortion_war.md

 But when Funk-tunul met a 9-bot, she would name 1.

-And over rest of her life, Funk-tunul reaped an average payoff of $9 \cdot \frac{1}{5} + 1 \cdot \frac{4}{5} = 2.6$, and she left almost one and a half as many descendants as the average agent of her time, ceedeetee and 9-bot alike.
+And over rest of her life, Funk-tunul reaped an average payoff of $9 \cdot \frac{1}{5} + 1 \cdot \frac{4}{5} = 2.6$, and she left almost one-and-half-again as many descendants as the average agent of her time, ceedeetee and 9-bot alike.

-(But notice that if Funk-tunul had _not_ named 1 when meeting 9-bots—if she had not given in to their extortion—then she would have gotten a payoff of just \frac{9}{5}, just like everyone else; she would not have outperformed the average agent of her time.)
+Notice that if Funk-tunul had _not_ named 1 when meeting 9-bots—if she had not given in to their extortion during her lifetime—then she would have gotten a payoff of $\frac{9}{5}$, just like everyone else; she would not have outperformed the average agent of her time.

 This is the origin of the proud race of _funk-tunul_ agents.
+When the descendants of Funk-tunul met one another, they would each name 5, as had their ceedeetee ancestors.

+And the subpopulation of funk-tunul agents grew and grew, and the subpopulation of ceedeetee agents dwindled even further.

+But once the funk-tunul agents had grown in number, their policy towards the 9-bots changed.
+Their founder-ancestor Funk-tunul had given in to the 9-bots' extortion during her lifetime in order to establish a fitness advantage for herself with the additional payout of 1 when meeting 9-bots.
+But when her descendants reconsidered their collective predicament, they did not reason casually.

+They reasoned: suppose the fraction of ceedeetee agents in the population is $p$, the fraction of funk-tunul agents is $q$, and the fraction of 9-bots is $1 - p - q$.
+If we establish a policy of giving in to the 9-bots' extortion, we'll have an average payoff of $8p + 4q + 1$ and the 9-bots will have an average payoff of $9p + 9q$.
+If we defy the 9-bots while continuing to extort our ceedeetee cousins, we'll have an average payoff of $9p + 5q$, whereas the 9-bots will have an average payoff of $9p$.